-- 1 Insert the drive assembly into the slot on the computer until it clicks into place.

-- 2 Close the front panel door.

-- 3 Connect the SATA cable and the power cable to the connectors on the drive.

-- 4 Install the:
+- 1 Insert the drive assembly into the slot on the computer until it clicks into place. - 2 Close the front panel door. - 3 Connect the SATA cable and the power cable to the connectors on the drive. - Install the:

-- bezel
+- a bezel

-- cover
+- b cover

 - 5 Follow the procedure in After Working Inside Your Computer.